DragonL40/logseq/pages/Local Search.md

 		- **Mutation rate**
 			- Determines how often offspring have random mutations to their representation.
 		- The makeup of the next generation.
-			- Simply the newly formed offspring
+			- Simply the newly formed offspring.
+			- Include a few top-scoring parents from the previous generation (**elitism**; guarantees that overall fitness will never decrease over time).
+			- All individuals below a given threshold are discarded (**culling**)